Liquib treats an image as if it were a fluid. It produces the sort of

 custom Mask Stencil images with the Create Mask function.

-- Click the Random button (or just hit the Enter key) to quickly generate a
+- Click the button (or just hit the Enter key) to quickly generate a

-Tool or Effect manipulation with randomly selected characteristics.
+randomly selected Tool or Effect manipulation with randomly chosen

-Right-click Random (or press the F8 key) to create a random effect for the
+characteristics.
+Right-click (or type the F8 key) to perform a random variation of

 - A Sequon